hyperledger/indy-hipe/text/0025-indy-docs-framework/README.md

 ### How to Add Documentation
 For new features and pull requests, maintainers should make sure that the contributor has added an explanation for their changes in the docs directory before merging the PR.

+Documentation creators at least should consider their audiences as they add documentation - at minimum, audiences include those that plan to contribute to the sub-project and those that will use the capabilities of the sub-project.
+Both should be given an approach or roadmap for how to get started.
+A sub-project may have other audiences.

 Contributors should write an addition to a current file or add a new file to the docs/source/ directory that explains what their feature is and how it works.
 If needed, they may also add a link to more technical README's located nearer to the code.

 Whenever additions are made to the docs, make sure to update the `index.rst` in whichever directory the file has been added, and build the docs locally to confirm they work (TODO: add the `sphinx-build` command to our CI/CD flow).